-Best desulfator battery Charger
+Best Battery desulfator

 These chargers can restore your battery to normal by dissolving the sulfate that ends up stuck on the batteries.

-Lead battery charger
+Lead battery chargers

 Sulfation can only be removed if the desulfator, or regenerator, can match high voltages of up to 24V to 30V.